 - (c) All employees placed on the UP/UTU Merged Roster #1 may work all assignments (regular or extra) protected by the new roster.
-All employees and all assignments will work under the UP Agreement in accordance with the employee's seniority on the new roster, subject to prior rights. - (d) New employees hired and placed on the new UP/UTU Merged Rosier #1 subsequent to the adoption of this agreement will be governed by the UP Agreement, but will have no prior rights to any assignment protected by the new roster, will rank below all prior rights employees on the roster and will have seniority rights to all assignments protected by the new roster. - 4. (a) The expanded UP/UTU Merged Roster #1 will enable the Carrier to address necessary operational efficiencies and cnwutu.rdm existing UP/UTU Senicrity District #1; the OMC as defined in Article III; the east-west main line from the OMC to Clinton, including the trackage from Des Moines to Mason City; and the north-south main line from the OMC to Worthington, Minnesota, including the trackage to Dakota City.
+All employees and all assignments will work under the UP Agreement in accordance with the employee's seniority on the new roster, subject to prior rights. - (d) New employees hired and placed on the new UP/UTU Merged Roster #1 subsequent to the adoption of this agreement will be governed by the UP Agreement, but will have no prior rights to any assignment protected by the new roster, will rank below all prior rights employees on the roster and will have seniority rights to all assignments protected by the new roster. - (a) The expanded IJP/UTU Merged Roster #1 will enable the Carrier to address necessary operational efficiencies and cnwutu.rdm economies in the territory and on the following trackage: the existing UP/UTU Seniority District #1; the OMC as defined in Article III; the east-west main line from the OMC to Clinton, including the trackage from Des Moines to Mason City; and the north-south main line from the OMC to Worthington, Minnesota, including the trackage) Dakota City.